EIN 59-1023117

 Program areas at Lynn University

 The University offers bachelor's and master's degrees and a doctoral degree.
 The academic program is designed for traditional-aged students, as well as a growing population of adult learners.
 Lynn University has more than 3,500 students from approximately 100 countries and nearly all 50 states.
-The University offers 48 undergraduate majors, 14 graduate majors and 37 graduate specializations.
+The University offers 49 undergraduate majors, 14 graduate majors and 37 graduate specializations.
 Lynn University is proud of its tradition of educating students who assume positions of responsibility and become leaders in their chosen professions.
 The University is committed to student-centered learning, where faculty and staff provide personalized attention to students who have varying levels of academic proficiency and are motivated to excel. (continued on sch o)a full range of academic and support programs are coordinated to serve the increasingly diverse needs of undergraduate and graduate students.
 Additional and specialized academic support services are offered to provide academic assistance to help students remain in college and graduate.
 These services are offered to students in a variety of forms with a varying fee schedule.
 An academic resource named the institute for achievement and learning is available to all students, including those with diagnosed learning differences.
 Math, computer and other subject-area tutors assist students.
 The University, small by design, provides an environment within and outside the classroom in which a community of learners can pursue academic excellence and develop their skills as responsible global citizens.
 Faculty, staff and students contribute to an atmosphere that nurtures creativity, fosters achievement, values diversity and encourages volunteerism.
-Lynn's students have spent nearly 54,000 hours giving back to the local community through the citizenship project, a four-week program during which first-year students participate in hands-on service activities.
+All first-year students give back to the local community each year through the citizenship project, a four-week program during which students participate in hands-on service activities with local community partners.
 Lynn's academic curricula and programs are structured to provide a balance between the theoretical and the practical, along with opportunities to become involved in community-based organizations and industries.
 Education and service are fully integrated to meet the changing needs of the local and global community.
 This integrative design prepares our graduates to meet the dynamic needs of the emerging global society.
 A rigorous core curriculum-the dialogues-was launched in fall 2008.
 Core courses are required through all four years in the bachelor's degree program.
 In each core class, faculty members measure student outcomes in competency areas including writing, quantitative reasoning, and scientific and technological literacy.
 Presented in seminar rather than lecture format, the core courses are organized around life's big questions: self and society, belief and reason, justice and civic life, and quantitative reasoning and scientific literacy.
-Each january, all students are required to attend courses that offer intense four-week experiences including travel, civic activism, career prep, language and culture, and other creative approaches to learning.
-All freshmen are required to participate in the citizenship project.
+Each january, all students are required to attend courses that offer intense four-week experiences including travel, civic engagement, career prep, language and culture, and other creative approaches to learning.
 Lynn University launched its ipad-powered learning program in 2013.
-Following a successful pilot with undergraduates, Lynn extended the program to include all faculty and students.
+Following a successful pilot with undergraduates, Lynn extended the program to include all faculty and on-campus undergraduate students.
 Today, faculty create free, multi-touch books through the Lynn University digital press.
 Students access course materials using canvas and textbooks created by the Lynn University digital press, and they experience engaging mobile content delivered through Lynn's discussion-driven dialogues core curriculum.
-They also save up to 90 percent in textbook costs.
 Apple has named Lynn an apple distinguished school since 2014.
 Moreover, it recognized several faculty members as apple distinguished educators and certified many others.
 Inside higher ed and the chronicle of higher education highlighted Lynn's pioneering work, and u.s. news & world report has listed Lynn among america's most innovative and international colleges.

 The University maintains seven residence halls that provide full living accommodations for the undergraduate and graduate student population.
-Each room is furnished to meet students' needs, including tv cable and wireless internet service.
 Most students living on campus are required to be on the University meal plan.
 Sodexo is the food service vendor, and the on-campus dining experience includes breakfast, lunch and dinner served daily with unlimited dining at each meal.
 Commuter students, faculty, staff and visitors can purchase block meal plans.
 The Lynn University campus store offers school-branded clothing, accessories, and various other supplies.

 A program of activities compliments the academic curriculum.
 Students choose those activities that will contribute to their personal development and enjoyment - student government, service clubs, sports, social fraternities, and numerous special interest organizations.
 Social activities include game shows, dances, comedians, live music, international festivals, films, pool parties, sports days, intramural sports, award dinners and novelty entertainment.
 Individual interests ranging from the fine arts to professional football, baseball, basketball and hockey to gourmet dining can be found in south Florida.
 Lynn University holds membership in the national collegiate athletic association (ncaa), division ii, and the sunshine state athletic conference. (continued on sch o)intercollegiate athletic programs are open to all students in accordance with ncaa and institutional eligibility standards.
 Intercollegiate teams include men's and women's soccer, men's and women's basketball, men's and women's golf, men's and women's tennis, baseball, softball, men's and women's cross country, men's and women's track, men's and women's lacrosse, men and women's swimming and women's volleyball.
 All student-athletes are required to attend seminars on substance abuse and ncaa standards throughout the school year.
 In addition to intercollegiate sports, students are encouraged to participate in a wide range of intramural programs, including flag football, softball, soccer and volleyball.
 At least one registered nurse or physician's assistant is on duty during daytime hours in the health center, and works in conjunction with community medical services to provide ample health care.
 The health center provides treatment for minor ailments.
 When further care is needed, referrals are made to local physicians and health care agencies.
 A staff member organizes wellness activities including yoga and exercise classes as well as student strength training in Lynn's fitness center.
 Counseling is provided on a private or group basis, and records are maintained in strict confidence by the director of counseling.
 Students also are urged to consult their individual instructors, resident assistants, and appropriate members of the University community, all of whom are professionally focused on assisting students.
 In addition, alcohol and substance abuse literature and referral services are continually available through the counseling center.
 The career and alumni connections office provides a variety of services to assist students in evaluating, choosing and planning a career.
 Professional staff and career counselors are available to help students set their career goals, investigate employment opportunities and interview with companies for which they would like to work or intern.
 The snyder sanctuary provides the Lynn community with a multi-faith space for contemplative thought and spiritual exploration.